-Instruction 3 L Hours per week
+Instruction Duration of SEE SEE CIE Credits 3 L Hours per week 3 Hours 60 Marks 40 Marks 3

-Duration of SEE 3 Hours

-SEE 60 Marks

-CIE 40 Marks

-Credits 3

 Prerequisite: Knowledge of probability, Linear Algebra, Data Structure and programming.

 - 1. Exposure to the foundation of Artificial Intelligence. - 2.
 Familiarize the applications of Artificial Intelligence in Industry. - 3.
 Inculcate the concepts of Neural Networks and Pattern Recognition.